 A continuation of ENG 1113.
 The research paper is discussed and composed.
 The rhetorical modes of argumentation and critical analysis are studied and practiced.
 Parallel readings of professional and student writers are required.
-(Prerequisite: ENG 1113 or equivalent)
+(Prerequisite: ENG Readings may include works by James Fenimore Cooper, 1113 or equivalent)